smks17/todels/README.md

 # Todels

-A package that implement some famous models and utils in pytorch
+A package that implements some famouse models and tools in Python for learning purpose.

 # TODO
-- [ ] Write a notebook to learn CIFAR with residual models
+- [x] Write a notebook to learn CIFAR with residual models
+- [ ] add weight as parameter in models
+- [ ] Set name for layers of each module
 - [ ] Varsions of Inception Models
-- [ ] Types of AE
+- [x] Types of AE
 - [ ] Should I have more unittest for each module?
+- [ ] MobileNet
+- [ ] Markov Chain & Hopfield